octobercms/docs/plugin-components.md

         $this->page['result'] = $value1 + $value2;
     }

-If the alias for this component was *demoTodo* this handler can be accessed by `demoTodo::onAddItems`.
+If the alias for this component was *demoTodo* this handler can be accessed by `demoTodo::onAddItem`.
 Please see the [Calling AJAX handlers defined in components](../ajax/handlers#calling-handlers) article for details about using AJAX with components.

 <a name="default-markup"></a>
 ## Default markup